serVmik/python-project-83/README.md

 ```
 You may change database in file 'Makefile'.

-You need to set a password for the user, for example for the 'postgres' ROLE.
+You need to set a password for the user_name, for example for the 'postgres' ROLE.
 ```
 $ sudo -u postgres psql
 postgres=# ALTER ROLE postgres PASSWORD 'password';
 ```
 Create '.env' file in the root folder and add the following variables to it.
 Set the secret key.
-Enter user password.
+Enter password for user_name.
 ```
 SECRET_KEY={secret_key}
-DATABASE_URL=postgresql://postgres:{password}@localhost:5432/page_analyzer
+DATABASE_URL=postgresql://{user_name}:{password}@localhost:5432/page_analyzer
 ```
 Run the application local:
 ```